 Go outside because you may be ignoring the most detrimental problem of all: tree roots.

-Sewer line repair professionals at Service Experts Heating & Air Conditioning will use a sewer inspection camera to confirm whether or not the pipe has a tree root worry.
-Once the issue has been determined, our sewer line repair technician will go over all of your options with you and help you choose the best way to move forward, whether that’s a trenchless sewer line replacement or just getting rid of the tree roots.
+Sewer line repair experts at Service Experts will use a sewer inspection camera to confirm whether or not the pipe has a tree root worry.
+Once the issue has been determined, our sewer line repair technician will review all of your options with you and help you decide the best way to move forward, whether that’s a trenchless sewer line replacement or just getting rid of the tree roots.

-Note, faster growing trees, such as ash, oak, or tuliptree, may cause more problems because they grow more rapidly.
+Note, faster growing trees, such as poplar, oak, or basswood, may cause more problems because they grow more rapidly.
 Slower growing trees are a better alternative, but they still need to be replaced every six to ten years to avoid their roots from damaging the sewer lines.
-Also, always plant trees away from your sewer lines, that way you can help prevent damage and avoid those pesky (and sometimes costly) sewer line repairs.
-If you’re unsure where your sewer lines are, ask Service Experts Heating & Air Conditioning to flag the path of the sewer pipes.
+Also, remember to plant trees far from your sewer lines, that way you can help avoid damage and prevent those pesky (and sometimes costly) sewer line repairs.
+If you’re unsure where your sewer lines are, ask Service Experts to flag the path of the sewer pipes.